benwilcock/spring-cloud-stream-demo/README.md

 * For **Kafka** mode, substitute: **`-Pkafka`**
 * For **RabbitMQ** mode, substitute: **`-Prabbit`**

-> This demo is not designed to bridge messages between Kafka and Rabbit, so be sure to make same profile choice in both of the apps when you compile and run them.
+> This demo is not designed to bridge messages between Kafka and Rabbit, so be sure to choose the same profile in both of the apps when you compile and run them.

 #### Step 3: Generate some messages